TekTristan/TekTristan/README.md

 ### Summary👋
 - 🔭 I’m currently working on iOS development.
-- 👯 I’m looking to collaborate with others, and is open for internship opportunities.
+- 👯 I’m looking to collaborate with others, and I am open for internship opportunities.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tristan-dinh-1220a9215/) , [Email](mailto:tristandinh@csus.edu)

 <div>